SEMESTER2022/camelMap/readme.md

 # camelMap
 camelMap is a project that finding shortest path on map in real world.
-Using Bidirection A* Landmark implemented in c++ and comunicate with django serverside web base through unix socket.
+Using Bidirection A* Landmark Algorithm implemented in c++ and comunicate with django serverside web base through unix socket.

-Installation on Ubuntu os
+Installation on Debian
 --------
 **Install python3**
 - `sudo apt-get install python3-pip`

-**Install cmake**
-- `python3 -m pip install cmake`

-**Install Django**
-- `python3 -m pip install Django`

 **Install essential**
 - `sudo apt-get install -y build-essential checkinstall zlib1g-dev`